 Children in Reception work within the Early Years Foundation Stage Framework towards their Early Learning Goals.
 The children experience activities to develop their knowledge, understanding and skills through seven areas of learning, including Communication and Language and Literacy.
 The Communication and Language element encourages children to listen, respond and engage in activities with others and to express themselves effectively.
 Literacy encompasses reading and writing using their phonic knowledge.

 Our home reading scheme for the Reception and Key Stage 1 children is ‘Bug Club Phonics’.
 Part of the Bug Club family, Bug Club Phonics is one of the DfE’s approved phonics teaching programmes and aims to help all children learn to read by the age of six in a fun and accessible way.
 Following its own proven progression, the whole school programme matches the National Curriculum and Early Learning Goals.
-We also use Floppy's Phonics for group (Guided) reading with the teachers, which is also a DfE approved scheme.
-These books progress from books with no words to higher level challenging books.
+More information can be found on our Phonics page.

 Phonics sets In the early stages of learning to read, children use phonics to decode words.
 Often, children may struggle with particular sounds (phonemes) and need to practise reading words containing this phoneme.
 We also use phonics sets to organise our books so that teachers can target particular sounds to help children to progress.
 Occasionally, your child may bring home a book from a different book band in order to practise a particular phoneme.